SettRaziel/ruby_visualization/README.md

 * adding an option to interpolate for a region of the considered x- and y-dimenstion (done with update v0.8.0)
-* adding a mechanism to scale the output automatically to the dimension of the used terminal (done for standard dataset output in v0.8.2; other parameters following)
+* adding a mechanism to scale the output automatically to the dimension of the used terminal (done for standard dataset output in v0.8.2, delta output and animation in v0.8.3; timeline will follow)
 * adding more features from suggestions